 Most of today's generation know Charles Durning, if they know him at all, as an actor.
 In the 1970's he made a name for himself in The Sting with Paul Newman and Robert Redford.
 Then he showed his singing and dancing skills as the two-stepping Texas governor in The Best Little Whorehouse in Texas with Dolly Parton.

-However, like Medal of Honor recipient Audie Murphy, before he began an acting career, Charles Durning was a highly-decorated soldier in World War II.
+Like Medal of Honor recipient Audie Murphy, Charles Durning was a highly-decorated soldier in World War II before he began an acting career.

 His is a remarkable story of survival.
 As a 21-year-old infantryman, Private Charles Durning was in the first wave of soldiers to land on Omaha Beach during the D-Day invasion of Normandy.
 He was the only man to survive a machine-gun ambush.
 Despite suffering serious machine gun and shrapnel wounds, Durning killed seven German gunners to survive D-Day.